Alpha Epsilon Pi: History

+Symbols

+AEPi's motto is "Developing Leadership for the Jewish Community".
+Its badge is the Greek letters ΑΕΠ, arranged horizontally in gold and studded with pearls.
+The fraternity's colors are gold and blue.
+Its mascot is the lion.
+Its flower is the fleur-de-lis.
+Its publication is The Lion.

 Coat of arms

-To Brothers it is known as the "Cofa," arranged by the initials of the phrase.
-The coat of arms of Alpha Epsilon Pi contains a number of symbolic objects, the true meaning of which is only revealed to brothers during their initiation into the fraternity.
-Regardless, the coat of arms does contain symbols which have a history in Judaism obvious to the uninitiated and even to non-Jewish people.
-The crest of the arms contains a menorah intertwined with a star of David.
+To Brothers, it is known as the "Cofa," arranged by the initials of the phrase.
+The coat of arms of Alpha Epsilon Pi contains several symbolic objects, the true meaning of which is only revealed to brothers during their initiation into the fraternity.
+Regardless, the coat of arms does contain symbols that have a history in Judaism obvious to the uninitiated and even to non-Jewish people.
+The crest of the arms contains a menorah intertwined with the star of David.
 Also, the top of the arms has a lion that could be the Lion of Judah.